larrysalibra/mailgun-es6/README.md

 #mailgun-es6

-The goal of this was to create an up-to-date library that interacts with the Mailgun API using only native JS modules.
+The goal of this is to create an up-to-date library that interacts with the Mailgun API using only native JS modules.
 It uses ES6 Classes and other features which requires it to be ran with the --harmony flag on node or with iojs.
 When they merge this shouldn't be an issue.
-While all of the code is functional, I would not consider this stable until the test suite is complete. mailgun-es6 MIT licensed.
+While all of the code is functional, I would not consider this stable until the test suite is complete. mailgun-es6 is MIT licensed.

 ## Installation